 Some of the head injuries that can cause vision problems after an auto accident include:

-For example, exposure to blue light after suffering from a concussion can further worsen the symptoms, making nausea and migraines worse.
+For example, exposure to blue light after a concussion can worsen the symptoms, worsening nausea and migraines.

 Some symptoms of a detached retina include the appearance of floaters, bright flashes, or a shadow obscuring the field of vision.